f-lajoc/-Myra-Landing-page/README.md

 - I'm getting better at manipulating flex

-- I want to use another hosting site like vercel, netlifu
+- I used another hosting site Vercel

 - First time I'll embed a site in another